suchov/list_of_offers/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+## I used small library tachyons [docs](https://tachyons.io/docs/elements/forms/) to help me with some basic styling

+Ping me if you thing I should re-write it in pure CSS

 <!--
 ### `npm test`